Carbon markets, sustainable financing set to fuel Malaysia’s energy transition

 “The government’s framework will determine how companies participate in carbon trading, but the direction is clear: decarbonisation is no longer optional for industry,” Muhammad Rizal said.

-CIMB Bank regional head of sustainable finance for group commercial and transaction banking Azmir Abdullah echoed this urgency, stressing that banks could not reach net zero without their clients doing the same.
+CIMB Bank regional head of sustainable finance for group commercial and transaction banking Azmir Abdullah echoed this urgency, stressing that banks’ emissions are mainly from financed emissions through their customers.

-“We have an ambition to achieve net-zero financed emissions by 2050, but this can only happen if our clients also decarbonise.
-Financing emissions is the real battleground,” he said.
+“We have an ambition to achieve our Net Zero Target by 2050 and this can only happen if our customers also decarbonise,” he said.

-He acknowledged, however, that financing adoption among small and medium enterprises (SMEs) remained slow, despite multiple government incentives.
+He acknowledged however, that despite a number of incentives, sustainable financing adoption among SMEs remained slow.

-“SMEs need to start their journey sooner rather than later.
-Waiting will only increase the costs of transition,” he said.
+“SMEs need to start their journey sooner rather than later to take advantage of these existing incentives, as some may no longer be available as the market matures” he said.

-CIMB has committed to expanding its suite of sustainable finance offerings to accelerate the shift, including sustainability-linked loans and green asset financing.

-“We want to be a catalyst that helps our clients future-proof their operations while contributing to national sustainability goals,” Azmir said.
+CIMB had recently announced a new sustainable finance target of RM300 billion by 2030, reinforcing its commitment to help its customers navigate risks and build resilience in a lower-carbon, more inclusive economy.
+“We want to be the catalyst that helps our customers future-proof their businesses,” Azmir said.

 The session also underscored the interconnected roles of regulators, financiers and industry players in driving Malaysia’s energy transition.